Paul and I used to have a falling out every time we went to the supermarket together, and it was always over shopping bags.

 1. Strong and durable.
 The bags are made out of polyester and have reinforced seams so they can carry a heavy load.
 (For example, on Wednesday I carried 6 x 2L of milk and 3 x 1L of cream in just two of these bags.)
 The handles are part of the bag (not stitched on) so they can't rip off like handles have done on some of my previous reusable bags.
 I regularly tie bags full of groceries to our pram, and they hold up well to that treatment.

 2. Beautiful.
 There are heaps of different designs to choose from, so you can find ones to suit you.
-My bags are variations of the green bag above.
-I would also love one of the bloom bags - it makes me happy just looking at it.

 3. Reuseable.
 They roll up small and snap closed so they're easy to store in a handbag.
 That means you're more likely to have them on hand when you need them.
 I won a set of five bags, which came in a handy little snap-lock pouch that now lives in my handbag at all times.

 4. Waterproof and washable.
 I was especially grateful for these functions last week when I cracked a box of eggs on the walk home.
 The eggs didn't leak through the bag and after a spin in the washing machine, the bag looked as good as new.